Sources

 June: Two cosmonauts dock and revive the Salyut-7, after the station had flown powerless and out of control for several months.

-August: A Shuttle crew captures, repairs and redeploys a navy satellite.
+August: A Shuttle crew captures, repairs and redeploys a failed Navy satellite.

 1986

 Jan.
-24: The Voyager-2 becomes the first and only spacecraft in the 20th century to flyby and study Uranus.
+24: Voyager-2 becomes the first and only spacecraft in the 20th century to fly by and study Uranus.

 China announces its intention to compete on the international space launch market with domestically built rockets.